NOTE - you have 12 months from completion of all portions of your Application (fee payments & forms) to schedule an exam date/location.

 A candidate that does not meet ARCB testing requirements will receive notification explaining in what way the applicant does not meet requirements.
 Additional information may be requested.

-The exam fee includes a $50.00 non-refundable processing fee and $65 background check requirement.
+The exam fee is $390.00 and includes a $50.00 non-refundable processing fee and $65 background check requirement.
 Registration includes a STUDY GUIDE which defines the American Standard reflexology charts and aids in preparation for the exam.

 Registration and fees must be paid in full 60 days prior to the exam date.

 ARCB encourages three (3) months of study before the chosen exam date.

 Should a testing date be cancelled or the Applicant cannot make the date originally chosen, they will be given the option of having the balance of the fee reimbursed less $115.00 or to move the balance toward a future exam date - the new test date must be within 24 months.

 3) Submit the AUTHORIZATION TO RELEASE EDUCATIONAL RECORDS to your school.

 4) Ask your school to submit the SCHOOL VERIFICATION FORM to ARCB.

 As a guideline, the required 110 hours of Reflexology instruction* should include: